 Are there healthier ways to manage weight?

-You can make some easy changes to cut back on the calories you eat by:
+Try these changes to cut back on the calories you eat by:

 - Choosing less sugary beverages.
 Drinks such as soda and juice are loaded with sugar and empty calories.
+Try tap water, seltzer water, or no calorie flavoring packets instead!

 - Eating breakfast.
 Starting your day with a nutritious meal will prevent you from getting too hungry during the day and give you energy to think at school.